-If you wish to make improvements to your property, such as installing a new kitchen or bathroom, or replacing your windows and doors, you will need our written permission before proceeding.
-Additionally, if you wish to make any structural alterations to your property, such as an extension or loft conversion, you will need to enter into a 'Licence for Alterations' with us, as well as seeking planning consent and/or building regulations from your local authority.
-Once the work has been completed, we can register these improvements on your file (you will need to provide us with copies of paid receipts/invoices, and relevant guarantees/consents).
-The added value of these improvements (not the actual cost of the works) can be taken into consideration if you later choose to purchase further shares in your property.
+If you want to make improvements to your home, such as installing a new kitchen or bathroom, or replacing your windows and doors, you will need our written permission before proceeding.
+Additionally, if you wish to make any structural alterations to your home, such as an extension or loft conversion, you will need to enter into a 'Licence for Alterations' with us, as well as seeking planning consent and/or building regulations from your local authority.
+Once the work has been completed, we can register these improvements on your acount (you will need to provide us with copies of paid receipts/invoices, and relevant guarantees/ consents).
+The added value of these improvements (not the actual cost of the works) can be taken into consideration if you later choose to buy further shares in your home.
 You will not be repaid for the costs of your improvements.

 When you apply to staircase, you must confirm whether you have made any improvements to your home.
-This would be improvements such as new fitted kitchen/bathroom, loft conversions, extensions and/or conservatories.
 General maintenance, repairs and decoration are not regarded as improvements.
 When your home is valued, the surveyor will identify the value of your home both with and without these improvements.
 The latter figure is then used to calculate the value of the additional shares.